 Silos in work environments usually come in two flavors:

-Lonely silos are made up of workers with no real connection to the outside world.
+- Lonely silos Lonely silos are made up of workers with no real connection to the outside world.
 This often happens at start-ups where the focus is more on getting something out the door than on doing it right.
-I mean, who has time for proper UX design when “we’re building [technology x] because [company y] hasn’t built it and [people z] need it?” (as Kyle Neath recently put it3).
+I mean, who has time for proper UX design when “we’re building [technology x] because [company y] hasn’t built it and [people z] need it?” (as Kyle Neath recently put it).

 Working in lonely silos and functional silos have two main consequences, both devastating to software development:

 - No process This usually happens in lonely silos.
 It’s everyone for themselves.
 The company subscribes to the “release early, release often” approach, and so you won’t get bogged down with a formal development process, guidelines for functional specs or any of the stuff that big lame corporations busy themselves with.

 - Too much process This usually occurs when functional silos get out of control.
 Organizations resort to putting hierarchies and processes in place to stop the “cowboy coding” madness.
 The science:art ratio in design shifts way too much to one side or the other.
 Functional specifications move into Microsoft Word templates that are 20 pages long before a single word of content is written.
 And sure enough, the cowboy madness stops.
 But it gets replaced with a different kind of madness: stagnation.

 The Consequences Of Not Following A Design Or Development Process

 When you work in an environment where silos result in no clear design or development process, the following often happens.